 M1A (red line)

-M1A goes from the Ataturk Airport to Yenikapi.
+M1A goes from the already closed Ataturk Airport to Yenikapi.
 That line was Istanbul’s first rapid transit system.
 With that line you can get to the Coach Terminal Station.
 The full journey of this metro takes 35 minutes.
 During peak hours, metro goes in every 2,5 minutes.
 M1B (red line extension) goes from Yenikapi to Kirazli/Bagcilar.
 The M1B extension is made jointly with the M1A Line between Yenikapi and Coach Terminal stations.
 With that line you can get to M3 Kirazli-Olimpiyat-Basaksehir Metro Line.

 M2 (green line)